CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](./media/indirectmode-10.png "azdata")

-1. You are now successfully connected with your Azure Arc enabled SQL MI Server.
+1. You are now successfully connected with your Azure Arc-enabled SQL MI Server.
 You can see it under servers.
 You can explore the SQL Managed Instance - Azure Arc Dashboard to view the databases and run a query.

    ![](./media/indirectmode-11.png "azdata")